ekspla/Pitot_GPS_Sensor_Logger/README.md

 ## Assembling

-Most part of the micropython codes were precompiled using mpy-cross [<sup>20</sup>](https://github.com/micropython/micropython/tree/master/mpy-cross) before installation.
+Most part of the MicroPython codes were precompiled using mpy-cross [<sup>20</sup>](https://github.com/micropython/micropython/tree/master/mpy-cross) before installation.
 The assembled units of SoC/GPS/display and air speed sensor are shown in the photos (see below).
 The procedure to calculate air speed from differential pressure of Pitot tube is shown in elesewhere.
 [A link to Wikipedia <sup>1</sup>](https://en.wikipedia.org/wiki/Pitot_tube)